Mindgamesnl/FireIO/README.md

  - Thread pools for event execution
  - Custom rate limiting

-Fire-IO is designed for server-to-server data transfer for real time updates, push notifications, logging, monitoring and promise like data requests.

 # Information
 Some other links and information:
  - [Technical notes](https://github.com/Mindgamesnl/FireIO/blob/master/technotes.md)